rb7a/cdv-blog/src/content/posts/2024-04-07-a-new-developer-biome-get-it.md

 ---
 These days at work, I'm responsible for maintaining a new global common header built using TypeScript and linted using ESLint.
 These are bog standard tools in our industry these days.
 However, setting up these tools can be a lot.

-Visual Studio Code offers some TypeScript intellisense out of the box whether or not TypeScript is in use, but linting requires adding a few packages to your project.
-In my experience, this typically won't stop a build in the way ESLint can be made to.
-An alternative to ESLint that I would recommend is [Biome.js](https://www.biomejs.dev), which comes with linting and formatting for many languages built-in including TypeScript.
+Visual Studio Code offers some TypeScript Intellisense out of the box whether or not TypeScript is in use, but linting requires adding ESLint plus a few packages to your project.
+For smaller projects, this isn't the end of the world, but it adds more dependencies to track, manage, and potentially update if they become the subject of a critical issue or CVE.

+An alternative to ESLint I've started trying out is [Biome.js](https://www.biomejs.dev).
+The history behind this package is fascinating, but long story short, it spawned from the abandoned work of Rome Tools. which comes with linting and formatting for many languages built-in including TypeScript.
 This means no ESLint-specific dependencies and plugins just to have TypeScript in the environment.

 So while all of these are developer dependencies, the difference is still pretty significant.
 For my particular project, I ended up replacing of this: